No Meals on Wheels: Reception

 In a slight decrease from the previous week, the episode was viewed in 7.97 million homes in its original airing, according to Nielsen ratings, in the United States.
 The episode also acquired a 2.8 rating in the 18–49 demographic, slightly edging out The Simpsons, in addition to significantly winning over series creator Seth MacFarlane's second show on Fox, American Dad!, in both rating and total viewership.
 It was the 35th most-watched episode of the week.

 Reviews of the episode were mostly mixed, stating that the episode had "its moments, but as a whole, it was somewhat lacking."
 Ahsan Haque of IGN found it to be "one of the most bizarre and tasteless episodes of the season."
 Furthermore, Haque noted, "as with almost every episode of Family Guy, the plot takes many strange twists and turns.
 That often this leads to a muddled story with no sense of direction."
 Haque also stated, that he was "amused by Peter's static shocking escapade" and "liked the restaurant themed story angle," saying that it was well executed.
 Overall, Haque finally noted that the episode managed to recapture some of the show's "so-offensive-you-have-to-groan" feel that was prevalent during the first few seasons.
-The fight with the Cripple-Tron ranked tenth position on IGN's Top 10 Fights in the show.
+The fight with the Cripple-Tron ranked tenth position on IGNs Top 10 Fights in the show.
 Brett Love of TV Squad found the cultural references to be a "mixed bag," but noted his enjoyment of the restaurant scenes, as well as Quagmire's brief appearance.
 In closing his review, Love stated, "Overall, this one just didn't work for me.
 It's worth a look for a couple of the bits, but not an episode I'll watch when it gets repeated.
 They can't all be gems."

 The Parents Television Council, which has frequently criticized the series, named the episode the "Worst TV Show of the Week" for the week ending April 6, 2007, for its insensitivity toward the disabled, as well as its gag depicting Adolf Hitler as a scarecrow, or "Scare-Jew," as it was referred to in the episode.